AgoraIO-Usecase/AgoraChat-rn/README.md

 5. When `sync` is successful, click the `run app` button to compile and run the project.

 **Note** If you use `as` for the first time, it may take a lot of downloading and the waiting time will be longer.
 **Note** `Android platform devices need data forwarding.
 The command for data forwarding is `adb reverse tcp:8081 tcp:8081`.
-Since `example` uses the `expo` tool, it does it for you, so no manual work is required.
+Since `example`uses the`expo` tool, it does it for you, so no manual work is required.

 **<span style="color:orange">run the project</span>**

 Use the command provided by the `expo` tool to start the local service, refer to the `General Operation` chapter.

 **Note** If the running application is not loaded correctly, you need to refresh the page, or close the application and restart it.
 For error reporting problems, you can generally solve them through corresponding prompts.
 **Note** `Android platform devices need data forwarding.
 The command for data forwarding is `adb reverse tcp:8081 tcp:8081`.
-But, thanks to the `expo` tool, it does it for you, no manual work required.
+Since `example`uses the`expo` tool, it does it for you, so no manual work is required.

 ## Parameter Settings